VedagyaJ/Password-Manager-and-Generator/README.md

 2. Run main.exe file and you should be good to go.

-3. You can also run main.py but to dothat you are required to do
+3. You can also run main.py but to do that you are required to do
 ```pip install  cryptography```.